-- Combinations of chemotherapy: cyclophosphamide/ifosfamide, cisplatin, doxorubicin, and epipodophyllotoxin according to international protocols - The course of therapy is divided into an induction phase and a consolidation phase
+- Combinations of chemotherapy: cyclophosphamide/ifosfamide, cisplatin, doxorubicin, epipodophyllotoxin, topotecan with G-CSF support according to international protocols - The course of therapy is divided into an induction phase and a consolidation phase. - New standard of immunotherapy with anti-GD monoclonal antibody, IL2, and GM-CSF for patients with advanced stage of disease.

-- Neuroblastoma is radiosensitive
+- · Neuroblastoma is radiosensitive.

 - Irradiation is limited by:

 - Age of the patient

 - Adverse long-term sequelae

 - Combination with chemotherapy

 - Irradiation is indicated:

 - To decrease the size of large tumor masses

 - To reduce tumor size and decompress intraspinal tumor masses

 - For palliative treatment